 - Up to 20 pounds: 16″ x 13″ x 3″ high (large)

-Bring Turkey to Room Temperature
+First, Bring Your Bird to Room Temp

 Your turkey will cook more evenly and faster if you start it out at room temperature so remove the turkey from the refrigerator 1 hour before roasting.
 If you plan to stuff your turkey, wait until you’re ready to put it in the oven before putting the stuffing in the turkey.